openlith/lang-bmb/README.md

 2. **Verified Firmware:** Direct hardware control with mathematically proven contracts replacing runtime checks.
 3. **High-Assurance Software:** Systems where formal verification is mandatory, not optional.

-### Why BMB Works Well with AI Code Generation
+### Structural Clarity (A Side Effect)

-BMB's strict, unambiguous grammar makes it inherently suitable for LLM-based code generation.
-Unlike languages with implicit behaviors and syntactic sugar, BMB leaves no room for "hallucinated" assumptions—what is written is exactly what is meant.
-This is a side effect of the language design, not its primary goal.
+BMB's strict, unambiguous grammar makes it inherently suitable for automated code generation and verification.
+Unlike languages with implicit behaviors and syntactic sugar, BMB leaves no room for ambiguity—what is written is exactly what is meant.

+> **Note**: This is a natural consequence of BMB's design philosophy, not its primary goal.
+BMB optimizes for precision and verifiability; the resulting clarity benefits all tooling, including AI assistants.

 ---